secretstartups/handbook/job-families/people-group/executive-business-administrator/index.html.md

 * Experience supporting a C-Level Executive(s) as an EA or executive business partner at a quickly-scaling company, effectively representing the personal brand of the executive as well as the company’s culture and value
 * High integrity and track record of maintaining confidentiality of all work product and sensitive information
 * Strong attention to detail and proofreading ability
-* Extensive technical skills with Google Workspace, Zoom, Slack and Expensify among other tools; demonstrated ability to adopt technical tools quickly (i.e. GitLab.com)
+* Extensive technical skills with Google Workspace, Zoom, Slack and TripActions among other tools; demonstrated ability to adopt technical tools quickly (i.e. GitLab.com)
 * Self-starter who can operate independently and move quickly from one task to another; creative problem solver, seeks "win-win" solutions; energized by challenges with superb attention to detail
 * Excellent interpersonal skills and business acumen; ability to communicate with team members, partnering well across GitLab, and external parties at all levels
 * Proven leadership skills and demonstrates “one team” mindset; able to be a role model for all other EBA’s